“Drugs Nearly Ended Me — Until I Got a Second Chance.”

 Writing that paper helped things click for me.
 By eleventh grade, I wanted to change, but I didn’t know how.
 By twelfth grade, thanks to Jodi, I had the tools to know how to change.
 I feel so blessed to have all these people who care about me — people who I had turned my back on in anger.
 I became a Christian and I’m active in church now.
 I work with inner-city kids as part of a church program.
 I tell them where it’s at and that there’s a lot more to life than dealing or doing drugs.

 For kids out there like me, there are so many ways to take that first step.
-A coach definitely helps, and so do supportive parents.
+A life coach or an ADHD coach definitely helps, and so do supportive parents.
 But the question you have to ask is ‘Do you want to change?’
 Just because you have ADHD doesn’t mean that you can’t succeed.
 People with ADHD are people who take risks.

-After three-and-a-half years of coaching, Rob no longer self-medicates with marijuana, and he’s closer than ever with his parents.
+After three-and-a-half years of coaching, John no longer self-medicates with marijuana, and he’s closer than ever with his parents.
 He’s gained 40 pounds in muscle, thanks to daily weight-training workouts, and believes that regular exercise is a must for anyone with ADHD.
-Rob also improved his grades in his senior year, and maintained a B average at a community college he attended for two years.
-Always ready for a challenge, he applied to the University of Hawaii — and was accepted.
-He’ll begin this fall as a second-semester sophomore studying marketing.
+John also improved his grades in his senior year, and maintained a B average at a community college he attended for two years.
+Always ready for a challenge, he applied to a university in Hawaii — and was accepted.
 He says that the next time you’re in Hawaii, look him up… if he’s not in class, he’ll probably be surfing.
-The tide has definitely turned for Rob.
+The tide has definitely turned for John.